ni/monodrive-documentation/docs/scenario_editor/scenarios.md

 ### Replay Vehicle Path

 The user may specify the vehicle's blueprint path for replay.
 This path needs to point to a vehicle derived from Custom Physics Vehicle, which can be a shell with no physics implemented for this purpose.

+## Placing Custom Actors and Blueprints in a Scenario

+Any actor can be added as part of a scenario by adding the **"serialize"** tag to the actors tag list.
+See the [Tagging System](#tagging-system) section.
+Blueprints, Static-Mesh actors, Skeletal-Mesh actors, and Pedestrians are currently supported.

+### Blueprint parameters

+**"blueprint_parameters"**

+In addition to custom actors, blueprint parameters are also automatically discovered and added to scenario files.
+These parameters will show up under the **"blueprint_parameters"** key for the given actor.

+todo: example

+## Attached components

+**"instance_components"**

+Components added to actors or blueprints can be added and saved as part of the scenario as well.
+This allows you to attach arbitrary objects to scenario actors.
+For example, you can place tools in a truck bed or a human driver in a vehicle.
+These components show up under **"instance_components"** and they are automatically discovered by the monoDrive scenario engine.

+todo: example

+## Materials

+**"tagged_components"**

+By default, materials are not serialized to the scenario file.
+However, if you wish to make the materials changeable from scenario file you can *tag* the component you wish to serialize the materials.
+This will result in the materials saved out for that component and can be changed in the json to spawn different materials when the scenario is loaded.
+To do do this add the "serialize" tag to the actor component you want to record the materials for.

+todo: examle

 ## Tagging System